MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

               imatrix(nrow, ncol_)

    Return a real, complex or integer matrix of size :math:`[n_{\text{row}}\times n_{\text{col}}]` filled with zeros.
 If :var:`nrow` is a table, it is equivalent to :expr:`matrix(#nrow, #nrow[1] or 1):fill(nrow)`, and ignoring :var:`ncol`.
 Default: :expr:`ncol_ = rnow`.

-.. function:: diag(x)

-   Return a zero square matrix of the same type as :var:`x` and with its row and column sizes equal to :expr:`#x`, and with its diagonal filled with the values of the elements of :var:`x`, i.e. interpreting the matrix as a vector.

 .. function:: linspace([start_,] stop, size_)